dirigible-io/dirigible-io.github.io/help/eclipse-rcp.md

 > In this environment, it is a kind of limited functionality caused by the server-less execution.
 There is no running HTTP server, which processes the requests like in the hosted variant.
 Besides the enhanced security filters and real time web content processing, you can use the offline mode for scripting services development.
 The engines integration can run server-less in this case.

-> If you need fully functional Dirigible, but on your local machine, you can always deploy it on standalone Tomcat as WAR artifact.
+> If you need fully functional Dirigible, but on your local machine, you can always deploy it on standalone Tomcat as WAR or just download and run the single JAR executable.